MarekZdun/godot-scene-manager/README.md

 A manager whose task is to change scenes using a separate thread to load the new scene.

 ## 📄 Usage
-➡️open the SceneManager scene and select the file path to the main scene file for
+➡️  open the SceneManager scene and select the file path to the main scene file for
 	the exported variable main_scene_filepath.
 This file path will be used to load the main scene during the testing of the scene launched using F6.
 The main scene will act as a switch between levels.
 As a requirement, main scene must have Node child named ActiveSceneContainer